-Jay Tomio is The Lord Paramount of Boomtron.
+Jay Tomio is a co-owner of Boomtron.
+His accolades are as follows.

 Boomtron has featured several dozen writers and critics since 2004, writing reviews, conducting interviews and writing columns, including several dozen guest posts on a variety of subjects from published novelists and comic book creators.
 Find out more about Boomtron.